Thank you for considering Jumeirah College for your child’s secondary school education.

 The close of application dates are as follows:

-Year 6 JPS students and siblings of current Jumeirah College students- to avail priority placement, applications will close at 8am on Thursday 14 October 2021.
+Year 6 JPS students and siblings of current Jumeirah College students- to avail priority placement, applications will close at 8am on 19th of October.

-The assessment day will be held on Saturday 20 November 2021 (details to be advised).
+The assessment day will be held on Saturday 11th of November 2023 (details to be advised).

 Students successful in achieving these criteria will then be offered places in the following order of priority: